JaimeStill/svelte-study/svelte/07-stores.md

 ## Derived Stores
 [Back to Top](#stores)

-You can create a store whose value is based on teh value of one or more *other* stores with `derived`.
+You can create a store whose value is based on the value of one or more *other* stores with `derived`.
 Building on the previous example, we can create a store that derives how the duration has been open.

 **stores.js**
 ```js